To the Members

 |Number of Complaints pending at the end of the year ||: NA |

 Particulars of Employees:

 Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 read with Rules 5(1) 5(2) & 5(3) of the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 are furnished asAnnexure 5".

 Your Directors report that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year underreviews.

 1. Details relating to the deposits covered under Chapter V of the Companies Act 2013.

 2. Issue of equity shares with differential voting rights with respect to dividendvoting etc.

 3. Issue of shares (including sweat equity shares) to the employees of the Companyunder any scheme.

 4. Neither the Managing Director nor the whole time Directors of the Company receiveany remuneration or commission from any of its subsidiaries.

-5. No significant or material orders were passed by the regulators or courts ortribunals which impact the going concern status and Companys operations in thefuture.
+5. No significant or material orders were passed by the regulators or courts ortribunals which impacts the going concern status of the Company and its operations infuture.